area17/twill/docs/src/settings-sections/index.md

 overview page.
 - `doNotAutoRegisterMenu()`: this can be used if you want to manually register the menu link.
 If not provided it will automatically be added under a top level **settings** menu entry in the primary navigation.
+- `availableWhen(\Closure)`: A function that gives or removes access to the settings group.
+The closure should return true if the current user should be able to access it.

 ### Setting sections and fields